alibaba/terraform-provider-docs/source/docs/providers/alicloud/d/regions.html.markdown

 * `name` - (Optional) The full name of the region to select.
 * `current` - (Optional) Set to true to match only the region configured in the provider.
+* output_file - (Optional) The name of file that can save regions data source after running `terraform plan`.

 ## Attributes Reference